 interesting enough to read in their entirety or do anything about, then of

 Once you’ve dug yourself into a hole with thousands of “I don’t know what I

-should do with this” messages, it’s time to declare
+should do with this” messages, it’s time to declare email

-email bankruptcy.
-If you
+bankruptcy.
+If you have

-ever going to answer all those messages.
+going to answer all those messages.
 You do not need a

-exactly how many messages you are never going to reply to.
+to tell you exactly how many messages you are never going to reply to.

 We’re In This Together, Me Especially

 A lot of guidance about what to do with your email addresses email overload as

 a personal problem.
 Over the years of developing my tips and tricks for